rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 .. warning::

-    Notice that most Digraph class methods will ignore the reflexive couples by considering that the relation is indeterminate (the characteristic value *r(xSx)* for all action *x* is put to the median, i.e. indeterminate, value) in this case.
+    Notice that most Digraph class methods will ignore the reflexive couples by considering that the relation is indeterminate (the characteristic value *r(x S x)* for all action *x* is put to the median, i.e. indeterminate, value) in this case.

 We may have an even better insight into the ``Digraph`` object *dg* by looking at a `graphviz <http://graphviz.org/>`_ [1]_ drawing:
     >>> dg.exportGraphViz('tutRandValDigraph')